sudarshanshyamal/quiz-quest/README.md

 # QuizQuest API

 A safe LLM proxy for the QuizQuest kids' quiz frontend.
-It holds the Anthropic API key server-side, forces the model into a strict schema, moderates topics and output, caches by request, and rate-limits per client.
+It keeps the Anthropic API key server-side with a strict schema for model, moderates topics and output, caches by request, and rate-limits per client.

 ## Architecture